isovector/draconian-results/pho.md

 after [dose
 2].

-Safety precautions like visitor health screening, wearing masks in common areas, hand hygiene and physical distancing will continue.
+Safety precautions like visitor health screening, hand hygiene and physical distancing will continue.

--   Staff who are not confirmed to be fully vaccinated will continue to wear a medical mask at work and follow safety precautions
 -   Before your visit, review information for [Visitors in Long-Term Care and Seniors' Assisted Living -- July 19, 2021 (PDF, 601KB)]